WANG-AXIS/wang-axis.github.io/_pages/research.md

 *	**Wang G, et al., Textbook “[Machine Learning for Tomographic Imaging](https://iopscience.iop.org/book/978-0-7503-2216-4)” (410 pages), IOP, 2019** (The first and only book in this area, announced in “[Physics World](https://physicsworld.com/a/a-machine-learning-revolution/)”), published in 2019, [Link](https://physicsworld.com/a/machinelearning-for-tomographic-imaging)

+## Auto-driving Vehicle-based Affordable Tomography-Analytics Robots (AVATAR)

+Given unprecedented progresses in the engineering field over the past decade or so, the development of AVATAR is timely to integrate cutting-edge machine learning, auto-driving, medical imaging, robot, computer vision, virtual/mixed reality, high-performance computing, and internet technologies, and change the landscape of the imaging world.
+This is particularly helpful for cancer screening, diagnosis, and follow-up in underdeveloped countries.
+We are open to collaborate with those who are interested to address the healthcare needs in low-middle income countries (LMIC).

+For more details, please click the following links:

+*	The [white paper on AVATAR](http://biotech.rpi.edu/sites/default/files/AVATAR-RPI.pdf) used in an RPI's internal session for brainstorming about potential engineering research centers (ERC);
+*	The [bilingual blog on AVATAR](https://mp.weixin.qq.com/s/dsZnqY-CeDYn1uBrZAFIXw) in Chinese (upper part) and English (lower part) respectively;
+*	Our relevant work on [how to create a low-cost CT scanner](http://live.iop-pp01.agh.sleek.net/2015/01/28/how-to-create-a-low-cost-ct-scanner/);
+*	Our relevant work on [how to create a cost-effective yet flexible hybrid x-ray and MR imager (MRX)](https://ieeexplore.ieee.org/document/7779075/);
+*	Those who are interested, please contact [Dr. Ge Wang](http://biotech.rpi.edu/centers/bic/people/faculty/ge-wang) for further discussion.